SnehaJain09/-Linear-Regression-Bike-Sharing-Assignment/README.md

  ## What is the dataset that is being used
   day.csv

+## License
+Use of this dataset in publications must be cited to the following publication:

+[1] Fanaee-T, Hadi, and Gama, Joao, "Event labeling combining ensemble detectors and background knowledge", Progress in Artificial Intelligence (2013): pp. 1-15, Springer Berlin Heidelberg, doi:10.1007/s13748-013-0040-3.

 ## Conclusions
 - Conclusion 1 from the analysis
 - Conclusion 2 from the analysis